jsim2010/partite/CONTRACT.md

 motion
 : An object composed of:

-  - a set of references to 1 or more premises in the current docket
+  - a non-empty set of premises in the current docket
   - an alteration

 adoption